Building an Explain Like I'm 5 Skill for Claude

 3. “Break down how git merge conflicts work for a 5th grader” — should use school-level analogies and simple vocabulary

-These are good test cases because they cover different audiences and different types of technical content.
-Claude asked if I wanted to tweak them before running, which is a nice touch that keeps you in the loop.
+These cover different audiences and different types of technical content.
+I was asked whether I wanted to tweak them before running, so there’s a chance to adjust before committing to the eval.

 Proposed test cases